 In terms of Granularity, our product offers

-10. In the next section, Metrics & Dimensions, you will see 3 tabs.
+10. In the Metrics & Dimensions section, we have 3 tabs.
 The first tab is Source.
-Here you will set your Metric or Dimension in the drop down.
-Once the Source is set you can select your Destination.
+This is where we set out Metrics or Dimensions in the drop down.
+Once the source is set, we can move on to select our Destination.
 This will be the column in the table.
-The Data Type will automatically select when choosing your Source and Destination.
+The Data Type will automatically select when choosing our source and destination.

 11. Before you save your stream, you can preview your data.
 Click Preview Data.

-Once it's saved, my stream will show in the stream list, top of the list.
-It's in STARTED status and in couple minutes it will pass in SUCCESS status.
+Once it's saved, your stream will show in the stream list right in the top of the list.
+It's in 'Waiting in queue' status, and in a couple of minutes, it will turn into 'Success'.